 - Begin with kneeling on the ground and placing your hands on your hips.

-- Ensure that your knees are aligned to your shoulders and soles of your feet facing upwards.
+- Ensure that your knees are aligned to your shoulders and the soles of your feet facing upwards.

 - Inhale and draw your tailbone towards the pubis as if pulled from the navel.
 Simultaneously, gently arch your back and slide your palms over your feet, feeling a lift through the shoulders.